ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Technical
 ^^^^^^^^^
 The technical review and approval guarantees that the project follows the best and latest software development practices.
+Request a technical review by sending an email to `support@pyansys.com <mailto:support@pyansys.com>`_.

 The following checks are required when performing the technical review of the project: